Kalkihe/Deminder/Documentation/Use-Cases/UC_Manage_subtask/manageSubtaskUsecase.md

 ## 4.1 App opened on screen

-To manage a deadline the app must be running and opened on the screen.
+To manage a subtask the app must be running and opened on the screen.

 ## 4.2 The deadline to be managed is already created

-To manage a deadline, it has to exist.
+To manage a subtask, it has to exist.

 # 5. Postconditions

 ## 5.1 Managing success

-Managing view is shown and the screen with all (including the edited or without the deleted) deadlines is shown.
+Subtask can be shown in the deadline overview.

 ## 5.2 Managing failure

-Display a notification, saying that and why (if possible) the editing or deleting of the deadline failed.
+Display a notification, saying that and why (if possible) the managing failed.

 # 6. Extension Points